havonz/SCRMapDocs/en/How-epScript-Works.md

         }
         ```

-    - ### Passing the value of a variable to other conditions or actions
+    - ### Passing The Variable To Conditions Or Actions

         The process of passing the value of a variable to action parameters